-Lease Agreements are generally drafted by the Executive Director with assistance from Airport Legal Counsel and other airport staff if necessary.
-The Executive Director will draft a Lease Agreement once all pertinent information is received and negotiations with the developer concluded.
+Lease Agreements are generally drafted by Authority staff with assistance from Airport Legal Counsel.
+Authority staff will draft a Lease Agreement once all pertinent information is received and negotiations with the developer concluded.
 This includes submittal of an Application for Commercial Business, as provided for in the Minimum Standard Requirements for Airport Aeronautical Services.